-Crowne Plaza London-The City offers both business and leisure travelers deluxe accommodation and convenient access to the city’s major business districts and landmarks.
-Located in London’s historic Square Mile and on Black friars stations’ doorstep, the hotel is minutes from some of London’s most famous attractions such as The London Eye and St Paul's Cathedral.
+Crowne Plaza London-The City offers both business and leisure travellers deluxe accommodation and convenient access to the city’s major business districts and landmarks.
+Located in London’s historic Square Mile and on Blackfriars stations’ doorstep, the hotel is minutes from some of London’s most famous attractions such as The London Eye and St Paul's Cathedral.
 The 205 elegantly decorated guest rooms and suites have recently undergone a multi-million pound refurbishment.
 Wireless Internet access is available throughout the hotel.
 A dedicated concierge team will be happy to assist with theatre and restaurant bookings.
 In addition to complimentary access to fitness facilities, guests can enjoy a jogging trail along the River Thames with breathtaking views.
-For first-class dinning opportunities, choose from either our celebrated Italian restaurant, Diciannove, serving up freshly made pastas, or the Chinese Cricket Club offering a mouth-watering range of Sichuan and Dim Sum specialties.
+For first-class dinning opportunities, choose from either our celebrated Italian restaurant, Diciannove, serving up a taste of the Mediterranean, or the Chinese Cricket Club offering a mouth-watering range of Sichuan specialties.
 Complete your dining experience with a cocktail at Voltaire Bar.
-The conference floor boasts five meeting rooms with maximum capacities of up to 160 guest theatre style.
+The newly refurbished event venue boasts five meeting rooms with maximum capacities of up to 160 guest theatre style.
 Our dedicated meetings team will be on hand to provide a genuine personal service.

 Hotel was very near a tube station

 Air conditioning did not work well and hence we had a couple of sleepless nights.

 The rooms are really big, and our son had space to run around in even with the cot being there.
 Very good value if you get this through a secret deal.
 The AC was effective.
 It's family friendly, and right outside a tube station.

 My partner said she felt the towels could have been newer, and one of the soap gel tubes was only half full.
 The room could do with another light.